bluerobotics/bluerobotics.github.io/bluerov/index.md

 7. Install each of the cable penetrators on the end cap by first applying silicon grease to each o-ring and sliding onto the penetrator bolt.
 Pass the penetrator through the end-cap and secure with the nut.
 A firm hand-tightness is adequate.

+8. That's it!
+We recommend using the included bullet connectors with the Basic ESCs to attach the ESC to the thruster cables.

 ##Electronics Tray Assembly

 #Advanced